fuzzy28/askterisk/README.md

 # askterisk

-Askterisk is an opensource question and answer platform which is built on microservices architecture.
+Askterisk is an opensource question and answer platform.